-If you know how to freeze produce, you know the trick to saving money when fruits and vegetables are in season.
-Right about now, Farmer’s Markets, grocery stores and gardens are bulging with fresh produce.
+Once you know how to save produce properly, you know the trick to stretching your grocery budget by shopping wisely when fruits and vegetables are in season.
+Right about now Farmer’s Markets, grocery stores and gardens are bulging with fresh produce.
 That includes our garden, too.
 Fortunately, I know how to can stuff and I enjoy doing so … except when it’s too hot to even think about firing up the stove.
 That’s when I use these easier methods to save summer’s bounty for use throughout the year.

 Blanching: Although you can slice and stash many vegetables in freezer bags, some do best with blanching — a quick immersion in boiling water by a plunge into ice water to stop the cooking process.

 Sauteing: Some vegetables need quick cooking over medium-high heat before saving.
 Use a neutral oil (grapeseed, safflower), or butter.
 Consider using clarified butter or ghee — melted butter without the milk solids, which makes it digestible for those with lactose intolerance.
 (Here is how to make clarified butter using your crockpot.)
 Or, if you’re watching your fat intake closely, you can even “saute” in a small quantity of hot broth or stock.

 Pay Attention To Size When Saving Fresh Produce

 - To “mince” something means cutting it into less than 1/8 inch pieces using a rocking knife motion.

 - To “dice” something is to cut it in small, even pieces around 1/8 to 1/4 inch, also performed with a rocking motion.